Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy clusters

-with $F_{\rm s}(E) = N_{\rm s} \bar{D}(E;E'_{\rm line})$ the line component at an observed line energy of $E'_{\rm line}$ and $\bar{D}(E;E'_{\rm line})$ the exposure-averaged instrument energy dispersion.
-The $\bar{\epsilon}$ is the instrument exposure averaged over the entire ROI.
-For details of the calculation of the energy dispersion $\bar{D}(E;E'_{\rm line})$, please see Ref.~\cite{Liang:2016pvm}.
+with $F_{\rm s}(E) = N_{\rm s} \bar{D}(E;E'_{\rm line})$ the line component at an observed line energy of $E'_{\rm line}$ and $\bar{D}(E;E'_{\rm line})$ the exposure-weighted average of the energy dispersion function.
+The $\bar{\epsilon}$ is the solid angle weighted average of the exposures of the clusters.
+For details of the calculation of the exposure $\bar{\epsilon}(E)$ and the energy dispersion $\bar{D}(E;E'_{\rm line})$, please see Sec.~\ref{appx:likelihood} of the Supplemental Material~\citep{supp}, as well as Ref.~\cite{Liang:2016pvm,Ackermann:2012}.
 To improve the line search sensitivity, we take into account the redshifts of the clusters by using $E'_{\rm line}=E_{\rm line}/(1+z)$, where $E_{\rm line}$ is the source-frame energy of the line produced in the cluster at the redshift of $z$.
-During the analysis, the minimization of the likelihood is implemented by the Python package {\tt iminuit}~\citep{iminuit2020}.
+During the analysis, the minimization of the likelihood is implemented by the {\sc Python} package {\sc iminuit}~\citep{Minuit1975,iminuit2020}.

 A test statistic (TS) is defined as ${\rm TS} \equiv 2 \ln ({\hat {\mathcal L}}_{\rm sig}/{\hat{\mathcal L}}_{\rm null})$, where $\hat{\mathcal L}$ is the best-fit likelihood value.
 The local significance of a line signal can be approximated as the square root of the TS value.
-A more accurate/realistic estimation of the global significance will be obtained through Monte Carlo (MC) simulations (see Sec.~\ref{sec:trials}).
+A more accurate, realistic estimation of the global significance will be obtained through Monte Carlo (MC) simulations (see Sec.~\ref{appx:trials} of the Supplemental Material~\citep{supp}).